Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Introduction

 \section{Introduction}

-In 2011, \citet{torralba_UnbiasedLookDataset_2011} proposed the dataset classification experiment to examine biases present in common computer vision dataset.
-The paper demonstrated that computer vision reserachers can relatively easily classify to which dataset an image from a computer vision dataset popular at the time (e.g., PASCAL, Caltech101, ImageNet,...) belongs to.
-Moreover, classifiers can be trained to relatively reliably classify which dataset an image belongs to. \citet{torralba_UnbiasedLookDataset_2011} concluded that ``despite the best efforts of their creators, the datasets appear to have a strong built-in bias''.
-While some of the bias can be accounted for by isolating specific objects the different datasets focus on, \citet{torralba_UnbiasedLookDataset_2011} found that the biases are still present in some form, even if those effects are isolated.
+In 2011, \citet{torralba_UnbiasedLookDataset_2011} proposed the dataset classification experiment to examine unique fingerprints (or biases) present in common computer vision datasets.
+The paper demonstrated that computer vision researchers can classify well which dataset an image from a computer vision dataset popular at the time (e.g., PASCAL, Caltech101, ImageNet,...) belongs to.
+Moreover, classifiers can be trained to relatively reliably classify which dataset an image comes from.
+While some of the fingerprints can be accounted for by isolating specific objects the different datasets focus on, \citet{torralba_UnbiasedLookDataset_2011} found that the fingerprints or biases are still present in some form, even if those effects are isolated.

 Recently, \citet{liu_DecadeBattleDataset_2024} revisited the dataset classification experiment in the current era of large-scale and diverse vision datasets like YFCC~\cite{thomee_YFCC100MNewData_2016}, DataComp~\cite{gadre_DataCompSearchNext_2023}, and LAION~\cite{schuhmann_LAION5BOpenLargescale_2022}.
-Those datasets are large in scale and are collected to train generalizable representations, as opposed to datasets collected for a specific purpose (for example for urban scene understanding~\cite{cordts_CityscapesDatasetSemantic_2016}). \citet{liu_DecadeBattleDataset_2024} found, perhaps surprisingly, that even for those large and diverse datasets, classifiers can relatively accurately assign a single image to belong to one of those datasets.
+Those datasets are collected to train generalizable representations, as opposed to datasets collected for a specific purpose (for example for urban scene understanding~\cite{cordts_CityscapesDatasetSemantic_2016}). \citet{liu_DecadeBattleDataset_2024} found, perhaps surprisingly, that even for those large and diverse datasets, classifiers can relatively accurately assign single images to the datasets.

-In this paper we study the bias of pretraining datasets for large language models (LLMs), as well as the propagation of this bias through training with dataset classification experiments.
+In this paper we study the fingerprints or biases of popular pretraining datasets for large language models (LLMs), investigate their origin, and show that they propagate through training.
+We also study how those fingerprints can impact generalization, and can be leveraged to gain information on the training and finetuning data of LLMs.